rach7777/monax-may/content/explainers/blockchains.md

 Blockchain clients generally fall into one of four quadrants.
 These quadrants vary based on two axes:

 1. Is the blockchain network permissionable?
-2. Is the blockchain client optimized to do X?
+2. Is the blockchain node optimized to do X?

 {{< image src="/images/docs/blockchain-quadrant.png" >}}

 ## The Optimization Spectrum

-On the lower half of the quadrant are blockchain clients which give application developers a clear and efficient way to verifiably track title transfers in a distributed environment.
+On the lower half of the quadrant are blockchain nodes which give application developers a clear and efficient way to verifiably track title transfers in a distributed environment.

-Whether these blockchain clients are permissioned or unpermissioned, they are a good fit for application developers seeking to build transfer mechanisms, clearing and settlement, and provenance applications.
+Whether these blockchain nodes are permissioned or unpermissioned, they are a good fit for application developers seeking to build transfer mechanisms, clearing and settlement, and provenance applications.

 In other words, they're really interesting property auditors.
-These blockchain clients -- to some extent or another depending on the client in question -- do provide some limited logic capabilities (bitcoin's reference client, famously, has its multi-signature capacity which operates in a similar area to logic).
+These blockchain nodes -- to some extent or another depending on the client in question -- do provide some limited logic capabilities (bitcoin's reference client, famously, has its multi-signature capacity which operates in a similar area to logic).
 However, they have been optimized to track movement of title over "property" from one node on the network to another.

-On the upper half of the quadrant are blockchain clients which give application developers a clear and efficient way to verifiably track business and governance process logic in a distributed environment.
+On the upper half of the quadrant are blockchain nodes which give application developers a clear and efficient way to verifiably track business and governance process logic in a distributed environment.

-Whether these blockchain clients are permissioned or unpermissioned, they are a good fit for application developers seeking to build complicated business process automation applications.
+Whether these blockchain nodes are permissioned or unpermissioned, they are a good fit for application developers seeking to build complicated business process automation applications.

 In other words, they're really interesting process auditors.
-Similarly to transaction optimized blockchain clients, they have capabilities of supporting verifiable title transfers, but they have really been optimized to run arbitrary business logic.
+Similarly to transaction optimized blockchain nodes, they have capabilities of supporting verifiable title transfers, but they have really been optimized to run arbitrary business logic.

 ## The Permissioned Spectrum

 On the left half of the quandrant are unpermissioned blockchain networks.
-These networks are formulated by a set of blockchain clients which have been programmed with the unpermissioned blockchain network's rule book.
+These networks are formulated by a set of blockchain nodes which have been programmed with the unpermissioned blockchain network's rule book.

 These blockchain networks lack an access control layer and as such handle anti-spam and consensus via purely economic mechanisms.